 7.2.
-Procedure for setting up the joint secretariat [3 500 characters]
+Procedure for setting up the joint secretariat

 The Joint Secretariat assists the Managing Authority and the Monitoring Committee in carrying out their respective functions.
 The joint secretariat also provides information to potential beneficiaries about funding opportunities under the Programme and assists beneficiaries and partners in the implementation of operations.